 The dental implant process will take many months to complete and is the most expensive option.
 However, it is the most comfortable and permanent solution.
 The implant is the only option that will replace the missing tooth root keeping your jaw bone stimulated and healthy.
 Unlike a dental bridge, a tooth implant will not require healthy teeth to be damaged.
 This is the most stable, attractive and comfortable solution.

 For many years, the typical way to replace a missing tooth was with a dental bridge.
 A bridge is a fixed dental restoration that is comprised of two dental crowns on both ends with a replacement tooth (the pontic) in between them.
 The crowns and the pontic are fused together to create a single restoration that will bridge the gap created by the missing tooth.
-To create room for the dental crowns, the two adjacent teeth will need to be grinded down.
+The two adjacent teeth will need to be abraded to create room for the dental crowns.
 Then the bridge can be cemented into place, filling in the gap in your smile.

 Having a bridge placed will only require two visits.
 It is a much more affordable solution and the process will take less than a month to complete.
 While this solution is cheaper and faster, it requires damaging perfectly teeth and it does not prevent bone loss.

 A partial denture can also be used to replace one tooth and is easily the most economical solution.
 However, some partials need metal clasps to stay in place and these can be easily seen when speaking or smiling.
 They are also capable of moving around while speaking or eating.
 They will require daily additional care that includes removing them nightly to soak in a cleaning solution.
 While not the most popular solution, this is the cheapest one.